cltk/cltk/docs/classical_greek.rst

 .. important::

-   Versions of these auth_work.txt files come with the CLTK, though they do not catch every title within every file.
-This is due to some inconsistent markup within the original corpora.
+   Two pre-compiled indices come with the CLTK: authtab.txt and auth_work.txt.
+The former is a dictionary listing of TLG file names and abbreviated author names (e.g, ``'TLG2474': 'Nicander Hist.'``).
+It is found , from the cltk root, at ``cltk/corpus/classical_greek/plaintext/tlg_e/authtab.txt``.
+The latter, auth_work, is a large dictionary containing metadata about authors and their writings (at  ``cltk/corpus/classical_greek/plaintext/tlg_e/auth_work.txt``).
+This has been compiled through regex searches through each TLG file, though not every title has been caught, due to some inconsistent markup within some original files.
 There remains to be written and tested additional regular expressions to catch all titles.
+For more on this, see ``write_tlg_auth_works`` in the compiler.py source code.

 .. note::

-   The TLG and PHI7 both come with index files (e.g., ``BIBINDCD.BIN``, ``LIST4CLA.BIN``), though these have proven difficult for the author of the CLTK to parse.
-Any assistance in this realm is heartily encouraged.
+   The TLG and PHI7 both come with index files (e.g., ``BIBINDCD.BIN``, ``LIST4CLA.BIN``), though these have proven difficult to parse.

 After the TLG and PHI7 corpora have been compiled by the CLTK, it can generate indices for the works contained within each author file.
 Essentially, it looks in each author's file (e.g., ``TLG0020.txt``) and scans its contents looking for title tags (i.e., ``{1ΑΔΡΑΣΤΟΣ}1``).